techypoint/techypoint.github.io/_posts/docker/2020-09-12-create-docker-image.md

 - write text-'Hey, I am your application' in index.html
 - run nginx service

-Test Nginx server by opening docker container ip.
+Test Nginx server by opening url.
 Now this is a simple application so lets dockerize it.

-Lets Dockerize application-
+### Let's Dockerize application-

 - We have created index.html file already.
-- Dockerfile content -
+- Create file named- Dockerfile and its content is mentioned below
 {% highlight html %}{% raw %}
 # - is used to comment in Dockerfile
 # Start from the base image and we used ubuntu